 Whether it is taking a break from a long week of work or whether you want to spend some quality time with your family, hill stations without doubt are the most captivating place to visit.
 They not only provide one with scenery and landscape that is hard to overlook, but they also have multiple spots for families or friends to enjoy and hike.
 A good hike keeps one healthy.
 Hill stations have a lot of places to explore like having pakoras and chai at Kashmir Point in Murree or admiring the crystal blue lakes of Gilgit and Shogran.
 There are multiple adventures to undertake.
 These are some of the best hill stations in Pakistan.
 For some people, hill stations can provide a perfect mix of some time alone under the shade of the whispering pines.

-We have listed below the Top 10 Hill stations in Pakistan that you definitely want to go to or maybe some that will revive your past adventures to the hill stations.
+We have listed below the Top 10 Hill stations in Pakistan that you definitely want to go to or maybe some that will revive your past adventures to the hill stations and the most beautiful northern areas of Pakistan.

 Here is the list of some of the popular hill stations in Pakistan: